 Fail #1 I didn’t take photos.

 I brought my phone, my DSLR, and my photographer brother-in-law.
 I still didn’t get many pictures!
-I am a big fan of experiencing and being part of the fun.
-So my camera tends to stay in the bag.
+At the time I wanted to be in the middle of the fun and not behind the camera.
+But now that the cruise is over, I regret not having more photos documenting the trip.
+I always bring my camera places but get caught up in the fun so my camera tends to stay in the bag.
 But, now that the fun is over I regret not having more photos.

 Fail #2 Scheduled our “fancy” dinner on the same night as the pirate party.